 Hospital pharmacy charges generally are managed by the director of pharmacy, with some direction from finance regarding overall revenue objectives.
 Price development methods can range from cost plus a standard markup to more sophisticated pharmacy markup tables or algorithms.
 These tables generally are developed by drug category, and are often complex enough to vary costs by drug type, means of administration, involvement of pharmacy staff, etc. Overhead costs generally are incorporated into the formula as well, but are often gross generalizations and not well understood or uniformly applied.

-In recent experience with dozens of hospitals across the Division, price development methods based on actual acquisition costs or GPO (group purchasing organization) contract data is emerging as a best practice.
+In recent experience with dozens of hospitals across the country, price development methods based on actual acquisition costs or GPO (group purchasing organization) contract data is emerging as a best practice.
 This is because this method is based on actual data and is far more accurate and defensible, as it reflects real-time product purchase activity.